USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 Overview of Model Inputs
 ^^^^^^^
+.. todo: [this section should just focus on what type of information is provided by the input files, and not about where the data comes from]

 As described in the overview, OMEGA model inputs are grouped into two categories:  1) assumptions about the structure and the stringency of the policies being evaluated within the model (these are the policy alternatives) and 2) external assumptions that apply to all policies under analysis (collectively referred to as the analysis context).
 The policy alternatives define the policy being evaluated in each OMEGA run and are described in the Policy Module section.
 The analysis context inputs (which include more traditional inputs like fuel prices, technology assumptions, etc) are discussed within the descriptions of the associated modules that use them.

 The lists of policy alternatives and analysis context inputs are provided below.
 Each input is described in more detail in each of the module descriptions listed later in this section.